isinyavin/santorini-strategy-game-implementation/README.md

 # Tower Building Stategy Game

-This repository contains an implementation of the board game **Santorini**.
+This repository contains an implementation of the board game Santorini.
 My implementation provides three different types of opponents based on difficulty.

 Santorini is a strategy-based board game where players compete to be the first to build a tower and place their worker on the third level.
 The game is played on a 5x5 board, and each player controls two workers.
 On each turn, a player moves one of their workers and then builds on an adjacent square.
 The objective is to reach the third level of a tower before your opponent does.